Temporal and spectral study of PKS 0208-512 during the 2019-2020 flare: Broadband spectral modelling

-The observed broadband emission from the source is modelled as synchrotron and inverse Compton (IC) emission by this electron distribution (equation \ref{eq:broken}).
-The source photons for the IC process are the synchrotron photons themselves, commonly termed as synchrotron self Compton (SSC) and the photon field external to the the jet, referred to as external-Compton (EC) process.
-Particularly, we considered the source of external target photons as the IR photons from the dusty torus (EC/IR) and/or the dominant Lyman-alpha line emission from the broad line region (EC/BLR).
-The external photon field is assumed to be a black body with temperature T $\approx$ 1000K for IR and T$\approx$ 42000 K for BLR emission.
-In order to reduce the number of free parameters, we also enforce additional equipartition between particle and the magnetic field energy densities.
-For the case of FSRQ, the SSC process is responsible for the X-ray emission and the $\gamma$-ray emission is due to EC process.
-The numerical model developed is added as a local model in XSPEC (\citealt{1996ASPC..101...17A}) and used to fit the broadband SED of the source.
-To account for the emission model-related uncertainties, we added 15$\%$ systematics to the data.
-The model SED is mainly governed by the following parameters: p1, p2, $\gamma_{b}$, B, R, $\Gamma$, $\theta$, T and the energy density of the target photons up scattered by the IC process.
-Since the number of parameters outnumber the limited information extracted from the sparse observed SED, we freeze the size of the emission region R = 2.44$\times10^{16}$ cm (consistent with the observed variability), viewing angle $\theta \approx$ 2$^\circ$, the minimum and maximum values of particle Lorentz factor ($\gamma_{min}$ and $\gamma_{max}$) = 50 and $9.31\times10^{5}$, and the energy density of the up scattered IR photon field as $\approx 4\times10^{-12}$ erg/cm${^3}$.
-On the other hand, the parameters p1, p2, $\gamma_{b}$, $\Gamma$ and B are let to vary freely.
-We were able to fit the broadband SED corresponding to three states under this model and the best fit parameters are given in Table \ref{tab:broadbandsed_fitparams}.
-The $\gamma$-ray spectrum corresponding to the quiescent state can be readily explained by EC/IR mechanism alone; however, for the flare states a combination of EC/IR and EC/BLR is required to fit the SED successfully.
-For the later, the energy density of the up scattered BLR photons is set at $\approx 3\times 10^{-16}$ erg/cm${^3}$.
-If the emission region is close to the central black hole within BLR then the gamma ray spectrum will have the contribution from both EC/BLR and EC/IR.
+The $\gamma$-ray spectrum corresponding to the quiescent state can be readily explained by EC/IR mechanism alone; however, for the flaring states a combination of EC/IR and EC/BLR is required to fit the SED successfully.
+For the latter, the energy density of the up scattered BLR photons is set at $\approx 3\times 10^{-16}$ erg/cm${^3}$.
+If the emission region is closer to the central black hole within BLR then the $\gamma$-ray spectrum will have the contribution from both EC/BLR and EC/IR.
 On the other hand, if the emission region is away from BLR but within the IR torus then EC/IR will be dominant.
 Therefore, our broadband spectral modelling suggests during the activity state the emission region is close to the central black hole than the quiescent state.
-This inference however, may strongly banks upon various assumptions (e.g. equipartition) imposed on the theoretical SED model.
-In Figure \ref{fig:multised}, we show the best fit SED corresponding to the selected flux states along with the residuals (bottom panel).
+This inference; however, may banks upon the assumptions (e.g. equipartition) imposed on the theoretical SED model and the choice of fixed parameters.